 - Its lower quarter gives origin to the peroneus tertius.

 - It is located between the anterior and posterior edges.

-- Peroneus longus originates from the upper two third (whole width of upper 1-third and the posterior half of the middle one third).
+- Peroneus longus originates from the upper two-third (whole width of upper one-third and the posterior half of the middle one-third).

 Posterior (flexor) surface.

 - It’s wide-ranging and is located between the interosseous and posterior edges.

 - Its upper two-third is split into medial concave and flattened lateral parts by a sharp vertical ridge medial crest.